-For fiscal years beginning January 1, 2018, IFRS 9, Financial Instruments ("IFRS 9") has replaced International Accounting Standard 39, Financial Instruments - Recognition and Measurement ("IAS 39").
-IFRS 9 introduces new classification and measurement requirements for financial instruments, including impairment on financial assets and hedge accounting.
+The ETF is subject to IFRS 9, Financial Instruments ("IFRS 9") for the classification and measurement requirements for financial instruments, including impairment on financial assets and hedge accounting.

-This new standard requires assets to be classified based on the ETF's business model for managing the financial assets and contractual cash flow characteristics of the financial assets.
+This standard requires assets to be classified based on the ETF's business model for managing the financial assets and contractual cash flow characteristics of the financial assets.
 The standard includes three principal classification categories for financial assets: measured at amortized cost, fair value through other comprehensive income, and fair value through profit and loss ("FVTPL").
-It eliminates the existing IAS 39 categories of held to maturity, loans and receivables and available for sale.
-IFRS 9 largely retains the existing requirements in IAS 39 for the classification of financial liabilities.
-IFRS 9 requires classification of debt instruments, if any, based solely on payment of principal and interest, and business model tests.
+IFRS9 requires classification of debt instruments, if any, based solely on payment of principal and interest, and business model tests.

 The ETF's financial assets and financial liabilities are managed and its performance is evaluated on a fair value basis.
 The contractual cash flows of the ETF's debt securities, if any, consist solely of principal and interest, however, these securities are neither held in held-to-collect, or held-to-collect-and-sale business models in IFRS 9.
-Therefore, there were no changes to the measurement basis of the ETF's financial instruments as a result of adopting IFRS 9, and consequently, there was no impact to net assets.
-IFRS 9 has been adopted retrospectively.